 "It's been lots of ups and downs, and tears," said Shawn Devereese, standing alongside his wife Richelle Devereese.

-The couple owned the home at the epicenter of the explosion that happened back in February, which destroyed three homes.
+The couple owned the home at the epicenter of the explosion that happened back in February.
 They are currently living with relatives along with their two young sons until they can move into a home.

 "You just want to go home and we just, we can’t," he said.
 "So we come down here and maybe try to pick up a little bit, but then all the memories come back, it’s just tough."